Dog Attacks Are Often Serious

 When defending against a dog bite claim, a dog owner should pay attention to who has the burden of proof: that is, which party is required to prove that its version of events is true.
 For example, some dog-bite statutes require the victim to prove that he or she wasn't at fault; the dog owner doesn't have to prove the victim was at fault.

 The injured person provoked the dog.
-Some acts — for example, hitting or teasing a dog — can almost always get the dog and its owner off the hook.
-However, innocent and unintentional provocation of a dog (for example, accidentally stepping on a dog’s tail) can also count as provocation that may let the dog owner off the hook.
+Certain acts - for example, hitting or teasing a dog - can almost always get the dog and its owner off the hook.
+However, innocent and unintentional provocation of a dog (for example, accidentally stepping on a dog's tail) can also count as provocation that may let the dog owner off the hook.
 The motivation of the injured person is irrelevant to whether the dog was provoked.

 The injured person knowingly took the risk of being injured by the dog.
 If you warn a visitor that your dog, which is in the back yard, might bite a stranger, or if you post a warning sign, you have a good argument that anyone who gets injured took on the risk of injury, knowingly.

-In addition, people who make a living working with dogs — groomers, pet sitters, veterinarians, or kennel operators, for example — are generally presumed to voluntarily take the risk of a dog bite.
-However, in some states with dog-bite statutes, the owner is still liable even if the injured party knowingly took the risk.
+In addition, people who make a living working with dogs - groomers, pet sitters, veterinarians, or kennel operators, for example - are generally presumed to voluntarily take the risk of a dog bite.
+However, in many states with dog-bite statutes, the owner is still liable even if the injured party knowingly took the risk.

 The injured person was trespassing.
 In most states, dog owners aren't liable to trespassers who are injured by a dog.
 However, unless you warn people off your property with signs or locked gates, you are considered to have given an "implied invitation" to members of the public to approach your door on common errands - for example, to speak with you, to try to sell you something, or to ask directions.